JZ-SmartThings/SmartThings/Devices/Generic HTTP Device/README.md

 The Groovy file is the Device Handler for SmartThings. index.php is meant to reside in /var/www/html folder of the Raspbery Pi and runs the external gpio command in Linux.
+At the top of index.php, change the first variable to "true" instead of "false" and this will make the PHP page protected with basic authentication.
+After making that change, make sure to change the SmartThings preferences for the device.

 This is the original video that I used for the Raspberry Pi piece: https://www.youtube.com/watch?v=p2abZ90-eU0